Guy-Shaw/test-rdtsc/README.md

 ### Description

-`test-rdtsc` dows some basic sanity tests of the `rdtsc` and `rdtscp` instructions.
+`test-rdtsc` does some basic sanity tests of the `rdtsc` and `rdtscp` instructions.

 It tests the combination of hardware and software